mchurichi/spiffe.io/content/docs/latest/spire/installing/getting-started-linux-macos-x.md

 ---
 title: Quickstart for Linux and MacOS X
-description: Quickly get SPIRE up and running on Unix and Mac OS X
+description: Quickly get SPIRE up and running on Unix and MacOS X
-kind: try-spire
+kind: spire-installing
-weight: 110
+weight: 40
 ---

 # Overview